karroot/ing-sw-2019-gallotti-gianchino-guidi/README.md

 # Adrenaline

+## The project
+Implementation in Java of a version of the game with the full set of rules and the terminator mode.
+The game can be played by different players on the same computer, or on a different computers connected on the same LAN.
+The project has been implemented with the Model-Controller-View design pattern.

+This version supports also the disconnection and reconnection of the players, in case of crash of one of the players.

+## The game
+In the future, war has left the world in complete destruction and split the people into factions.
+The factions have decided to stop the endless war and settle their dispute in the arena.
+A new virtual bloodsport was created.
+The Adrenaline tournament.
+Every faction has a champion, every champion has a chance to fight and the chance to win.
+Will you take the chance of becoming the next champion of the Adrenaline tournament?

+Play a first-person shooter on your gaming table.
+Grab some ammo, grab a gun, and start shooting.
+Build up an arsenal for a killer turn.
+Combat resolution is quick and diceless.
+And if you get shot, you get faster!

 ## To start the application follow the order below:
 1) Launch the server
 2) Launch clients (one per player)